wsgavin/osxinit/README.md

 I've not found a good way to "retry" the download or wait in this kind of situation.
 Still looking for a simple solution.

+## sudo Keep Alive

+While I recognize that the sudo keep-alive code seems to work for a bit, at some point it fails.
+This is likely due to something I am doing or that another install script is doing to negate the keep-alive.
+So, for the most part, I will try to do something like `echo "$password" | sudo -S <cmd>`